 For Teens ’20s and ’30s

 Teenagers need 8-10 hours of sleep for their well-being both physically and mentally.
-When it comes to choosing mattresses for teens and those in their 20s and 30s, it is important to consider, exactly how you sleep.
+When choosing the best mattress type for teens and those in their 20s and 30s, it is essential to consider exactly how you sleep.

 - If you sleep on your side, then you need an extra soft mattress since your weight is on your arms and hips.